Range Rover (L460): Features

+2024 update

+In 2023, for the 2024 model year, Land Rover has replaced the P440e with the more powerful P550e.
+The P615 is added, and the SV Bespoke program is available on the Range Rover which provides buyers with a seven-step process through colours, interiors, materials themes and more.
+To help promote the SV Bespoke program, Land Rover revealed the limited Carmel Edition at the 2023 Monterey Car Week.
+Priced at 371,345 USD, only seven models of the Carmel Edition will be built.
+The Carmel Edition features 23-inch wheels, two-tone upholstery, embroidered pillows, and pearl oyster accents.

 Specifications

 Dimensions

 The car is available with either the standard wheelbase of 2997 mm with a length of 5052 mm, or the long wheelbase of 3197 mm with a length of 5252 mm.
 Both variants have a height of 1870 mm, and width of 2047 mm.

 Powertrain

 The following engine options are available:

 All engines are coupled with an eight-speed automatic gearbox with a low-range capability, and supply power to the wheels through an all-wheel-drive system which can decouple the front axle to improve efficiency under certain driving conditions.
 The plug-in hybrid variants use a 38.2-kilowatt-hour lithium-ion battery (with 31.8 kWh usable).